AP World History Unit 2 Practice Test: Networks of Exchange

 D

-The extent to which Islamic traditions and practices penetrated into African societies
+The extent to which Islamic traditions and practices penetrated African societies

 Question 4 Explanation:

-Option (D) is the best answer because the excerpt describes the extent to which Islamic traditions and practices penetrated into everyday life of African societies.
-This passage would serve little purpose in the study of the gold-salt trade, islamic technology or the social hierarchy between “old” and “new” Muslims.
+The correct answer is (D).
+The excerpt describes the extent to which Islamic traditions and practices penetrated everyday life in African societies.
+This passage would serve little purpose in the study of the gold-salt trade, Islamic technology, or the social hierarchy between “old” and “new” Muslims.

 Question 5